aletheon/eleutherios-website/README.md

 #### Current features:

-- Tags for filtering forums or services
+- Search for finding forums or services
 - Forum in forum
 - Blocking to prevent unwanted services or users from serving in forums, they have been asked not to serve in or for requesting services, they have been asked not to request
 - Service ratings/reviews